 This time, the spotlight is on Apple, thanks to the Digital Markets Act.
-The EU has basically told the tech giant: “No more walled gardens.
+The EU has effectively told the tech giant: “No more walled gardens.
 Time to play nice with others.”
-Apple immediately protested, threatening appeals, but the direction is set: closed ecosystems are under siege.
+Apple immediately protested, threatening appeals, but the direction is clear: closed ecosystems are under pressure.

+This change, which may sound like a technicality, could be a turning point for digital health.
 Why?
 Because if things move forward, we may finally be able to connect the Apple Watch to Android smartphones.
-It sounds like a detail, but for millions of users, it’s a quiet revolution.
+It sounds like a detail, but for millions of users it would be a quiet revolution.

 • In-depth sleep analysis